State Solar Technical Assistance

-NREL provides quick response technical assistance to state and local governments on matters that require solar market expertise to either answer a time-sensitive question or to provide expert testimony on policy best practices.
-The 2015 Solar Technical Assistance Team (STAT) Quick Response program is designed to answer questions that require approximately one day of a subject matter expert's time.
+NREL provides direct technical assistance to state and local governments on matters that require solar market expertise to either answer a time-sensitive question or to provide expert testimony on policy best practices.
+The Solar Technical Assistance Team (STAT) Network is designed to answer questions that require approximately one to two weeks of a subject matter expert's time.

-This free service is available to qualified applicants throughout the year.
-To request assistance through the STAT Quick Response program, fill out the 9 questions on the request form and email this information to email@example.com.
+This service is available to qualified applicants through an application process at no cost.
+To request assistance through the STAT Network, fill out the request form and email this information to email@example.com.

 City of Detroit | Detroit, MI

 NREL is conducting an analysis of utility scale PV projects for the City.

 NREL is advising the city on financial models for using large, municipally owned sites such as water and sewer facilities to spur deployment of PV under Wisconsin's current utility rate structure.

 City University of New York | New York, NY

 NREL is providing engineering and technical assistance to create a request for proposals (RFP) to install a smart and resilient PV system at Queens College.

 NREL is providing technical assistance on how solar PV can be incorporated into a net zero energy housing development.